 Problems have been reported with ad-blocking browser extensions, which can sometimes block uploads or even block internet access for all your Google apps.

-So if you’re having issues uploading files, try disabling or whitelisting Google Drive website in your ad-blocking tool.
+So if you’re having issues uploading files, try disabling or whitelisting the Google Drive website in your ad-blocking tool.

 4] Split your file upload into smaller parts